allejo/bzion/web/assets/css/README.md

 ## Questions

-### Why not LESS?
+### Why not LESS or Stylus?

-We chose to use SASS over LESS for several reasons.
-Our main reason for choosing SASS was the simplicity of its syntax and the capabilities SASS has that LESS doesn't; e.g. loops, lack of namespaces, proper mixins, etc.
+We chose to use SASS over LESS and Stylus for several reasons.
+Our main reason for choosing SASS was the simplicity of its syntax and the capabilities SASS has that LESS and Stylus don't; e.g. loops, lack of namespaces, proper mixins, etc.

+- We're not looking to write python-like CSS by using Stylus.
+- We're not looking to write JS-like CSS by using LESS.

+We have no intention of abandoning SASS.

 ### Why not Bootstrap?